La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 If you’re a photography enthusiast, don’t miss the play of light in the central courtyard.
 Additionally, check if there are temporary exhibitions during your visit, as they often feature contemporary artists that enrich the experience.

-• Admission Fee: From €3, free for visitors under 18 and on the first Sunday of each month.
+🎫 Entrance fee: From €3, free for visitors under 18 and on the first Sunday of each month

-• Recommended Duration: Between 1.5 and 2 hours to fully enjoy the collections and the building.
+Visit duration: Between 1.5 and 2 hours to fully enjoy the collections and the building

 10- Carré d’Art: Contemporary Art in the Heart of Nimes

-The Carré d’Art, located across from the Maison Carrée, is a space where history and modernity come together in a remarkable way.
-Designed by architect Norman Foster, this contemporary building elegantly contrasts with the Roman heritage of the city and houses the Nimes Museum of Contemporary Art.
+The Carré d’Art, located right across from the Maison Carrée, is a space where history and modernity meet in a surprising way.
+Designed by architect Norman Foster, this contemporary building creates an elegant contrast with the city’s Roman heritage and houses the Nîmes Museum of Contemporary Art.

-Inside, you’ll find an extensive collection of modern and contemporary art, featuring works by international artists and temporary exhibitions that explore innovative and avant-garde themes.
-Beyond its artistic content, the building itself is an architectural masterpiece.
-Its minimalist and luminous design invites reflection and discovery.
+Inside, you’ll find a wide collection of modern and contemporary art, featuring works by international artists and temporary exhibitions that explore innovative, forward-thinking themes.
+Beyond its artistic content, the building is a remarkable architectural piece in itself, with its minimalist and luminous design that invites quiet reflection and discovery.

-Diego’s Tip: : If you’re visiting Nimes, set aside a couple of hours for the Carré d’Art.
-After exploring the museum, don’t miss its terrace, where you can enjoy exceptional views of the Maison Carrée while sipping a coffee.
+Diego’s tip: if you visit Nîmes, set aside a couple of hours for the Carré d’Art.
+And once you’ve explored the museum, don’t miss the rooftop terrace, where you can enjoy exceptional views of the Maison Carrée while sipping a coffee.
 It’s the perfect contrast between Roman heritage and contemporary creativity.

-• Admission Fee: From €6, free on the first Sunday of each month.
+🎫 Museum entrance fee: From €6, free on the first Sunday of each month

-• Visit Duration: Plan for 1 to 2 hours to fully enjoy the collections and the building.
+Visit duration: Between 1 and 2 hours to enjoy the collections and the building

-Maison Villaret: Tradition and Savoir-Faire in the Heart of Nimes
+Maison Villaret: Tradition and expertise in the heart of Nîmes

 During my explorations across different corners of France, I always encounter people who work tirelessly to keep traditions alive and honor the spirit of their town or city.